jmcdice/core-dispatch/demo/demo.md

 Interact:
    - "Warehouse, do we have organic almond milk?"
+      Answer: 10 units in isle 5
    - "Warehouse, do we have signature coffee?"
+      Answer: 24 units in isle 12
    - "Warehouse, do we have paddle boards?"
+      Answer: Discontinued
 Observe:
    - AI performs 'TOOL_CALL InventoryLookupTool: lookup <item>'
    - Responds with quantity & aisle